This consultation is closed.

-In August 2019 we asked for your feedback on a design for the upgrade of the Jack Dyer Pavilion.
-We have updated the design based on your comments, and construction on the new pavilion will start in November 2020.
+In August 2019 we asked for your feedback on a design for the upgrade of the Jack Dyer Pavilion and updated the design based on your comments.
+The redevelopment has finished, and the pavilion was officially opened at a ceremony this year.

 How are we funding this project?